 Many Challenge alumni have gained job offers, valuable résumé additions, capstone course submissions, startup ideas, patent applications, and so much more through the Challenge.

-Teams that advance to the MVP phase of the Challenge can win up to $50,000 in funding, as well as significant exposure through multiple marketing channels across the University.
+Teams that advance to the MVP phase of the Challenge can win funding dollars to support the development of their AI application and get significant exposure through multiple marketing channels across the University.